Electric power distribution

 Urban distribution is mainly underground, sometimes in common utility ducts.
 Rural distribution is mostly above ground with utility poles, and suburban distribution is a mix.

-Closer to the customer, a distribution transformer steps the primary distribution power down to a low-voltage secondary circuit, usually 120/240 V in the US for residential customers.
+Closer to the customer, a distribution transformer steps the primary distribution power down to a low-voltage secondary circuit, usually 120/240 V in the United States for residential customers.
 The power comes to the customer via a service drop and an electricity meter.
 The final circuit in an urban system may be less than 50 ft but may be over 300 ft for a rural customer.

 History

 The late 1870s and early 1880s saw the introduction of arc-lamp lighting used outdoors or in large indoor spaces, such as this Brush Electric Company system installed in 1880 in New York City.

 Electric power distribution become necessary only in the 1880s, when electricity started being generated at power stations.
 Until then, electricity was usually generated where it was used.
 The first power-distribution systems installed in European and US cities were used to supply lighting: arc lighting running on very-high-voltage (around 3,000 V) alternating current (AC) or direct current (DC), and incandescent lighting running on low-voltage (100 V) direct current.
 Both were supplanting gas lighting systems, with arc lighting taking over large-area and street lighting, and incandescent lighting replacing gas lights for business and residential users.

 The high voltages used in arc lighting allowed a single generating station to supply a string of lights up to 7 mi long.
-And each doubling of voltage would allow a given cable to transmit the same amount of power four times the distance than at the lower voltage (with the same power loss).
+Each doubling of voltage would allow a given cable to transmit the same amount of power four times the distance than at the lower voltage (with the same power loss).
 By contrast, direct-current indoor incandescent lighting systems, such as Edison's first power station, installed in 1882, had difficulty supplying customers more than a mile away because they used a low voltage (110 V) from generation to end use.
 The low voltage translated to higher current and required thick copper cables for transmission.
 In practice, Edison's DC generating plants needed to be within about 1.5 mi of the farthest customer to avoid even thicker and more expensive conductors.